-The process is complicated by various PC manufacturers.
+Various PC manufacturers complicate the process.
 The best way to address this problem is to try multiple different solutions.
 We list the troubleshooting steps and show you how to fix sleep mode issues in Windows 10.
-Learn to fix CPU fan error here.
+Learn to fix CPU fan errors here.

 Table of Contents